Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Related Work

-One issue of applying a deep learning-based method is the efficiency of the model.
+One possible disadvantage of applying a deep SR method is the efficiency of the network.
 That is, there is a problematic increase in the size of the model.
-To address this concern, most of the previous studies aim to build a lightweight model in terms of the number of parameters.
-For example, DRCN~\cite{drcn2016} uses a recursive network to reduce the number of parameters so that the model training is much easier even with small-sized data.
-Similarly, MemNet~\cite{memnet} uses recursive units in the memory block to boost the performance with only a small number of parameters.
-This idea is applied to the progressive model as well: The MSLapSRN~\cite{MSLapSRN} improves LapSRN~\cite{lapsrn2017} by tying the parameters of each feature-embedding blocks and results in performance superior to that of the LapSRN.

-However, many of the parameter-efficient methods use very deep networks to compensate for degraded performance caused by the use of the recursive scheme and thus require heavy computing resources.
-On the other hand, we aim to build a model that is lightweight in both size and computational aspect.
+To address this concern, most previous studies~\cite{kim2016deeply,memnet,MSLapSRN} aim to build a lightweight model in terms of the number of parameters.
+DRCN~\cite{kim2016deeply} and MemNet~\cite{memnet} use a recursive layer to boost the SR quality without additional parameters.
+Similarly, MSLapSRN~\cite{MSLapSRN} ties the parameters of each scale-wise block and takes advantage of both the recursive scheme and progressive approach, resulting in superior SR performance in terms of both SR quality and efficiency.
+However, many of the parameter-efficient methods use deep networks to compensate for degraded performance caused by the use of the recursive scheme, thus require heavy computing resources.
+In contrast, we aim to build a model that is lightweight in both size and computational aspects.